jundalisay/sp/content/en/research/yogananda/autobiography/chapter-43.md

-CHAPTER: 43
+---
-The Resurrection Of Sri Yukteswar
+title: "The Resurrection Of Sri Yukteswar"
+heading: Chapter 43
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 355
+---

 “Lord Krishna!”
 The glorious form of the avatar appeared in a shimmering blaze as I sat in my room at the Regent Hotel in Bombay.

 Shining over the roof of a high building across the street, the ineffable vision had suddenly burst on my sight as I gazed out of my long open third-story window.

 The divine figure waved to me, smiling and nodding in greeting.
 When I could not understand the exact message of Lord Krishna, he departed with a gesture of blessing.
 Wondrously uplifted, I felt that some spiritual event was presaged.